 The first pair of Cluster satellites was successfully launched July 16, 2000.
 The Second pair was successfully launched August 9, 2000.
 (More information on the launch can be found here.)

 Cluster is an ambitious 4-spacecraft mission to Earth's magnetosphere and beyond.
 After more than ten years of planning, constructing, testing, assembling it was launched on June 4, 1996, only to be destroyed less than a minute later when the Ariane 5 launch vehicle failed so spectacularly.

 The scientific importance of the mission and the determination of all the participants led to a follow-up mission as a replication of the original.
 Initially named Cluster II, it reverted to the simple designation "Cluster" once it was launched mid-2000.

-The mission is now in its fifth extension, scheduled to be operated until December 31, 2018.
-(A decision on a further 2-year extension has been approved in principle but still needs to be confirmed.
+The mission is now in its sixth extension, scheduled to be operated until December 31, 2020.
+A further 2-year extension has been approved in principle but still needs to be confirmed.

 Cluster is a cornerstone mission of the European Space Agency.

 The Cluster mission, consisting of four identical spacecraft flying in formation between 25000 and 125000 km above the Earth, will study the planet's magnetic field and electric surroundings in three dimensions.
 In particular, it will be looking at the effects of the solar wind, the hot wave of energy produced by the Sun, which buffets Earth's protective magnetosphere.
 This wind often breaks through at the poles, producing auroras.
 Cluster will examine this phenomenon, along with several others associated with the solar wind.